Over-cmd/gamenative-wrapper/README.rst

 ------

 This repository lives at https://gitlab.freedesktop.org/mesa/mesa.
 Other repositories are likely forks, and code found there is not supported.
+This particular repository has moved to https://github.com/Pipetto-crypto/mesa

 Build & install